-The Maine Death with Dignity Act provides a structured, legal process by which qualified patients may request and receive life-ending medication from their attending physician under specific circumstances.
+The Maine Death with Dignity Act provides a structured, legal process by which qualified patients may request and receive life-ending medication from their physicians under specific circumstances.

 In order to qualify, a patient must: